Bookmark this page for future reference!

 Artwork Materials and Construction

 Avoid incorporating plastics and synthetics into your artwork.
-The burning of any toxic materials in your artwork is prohibited by law.
-Items that contain such toxic materials may include furniture, rugs, and many other objects typically used to decorate artworks.
+The burning of any toxic materials in your artwork, such as those found in furniture, rugs, and many other objects typically used to decorate artworks, is prohibited by law.
+Talk to your artist liaison or FAST representative if you have any questions about what is acceptable.
 All such items must be removed from your artwork before it is burned.

 Prevent Airborne Embers